 We do not have any products approved for commercial sale, and we have not generated any revenue from product sales or other sources since inception.
 Our ability to generate product revenue sufficient to achieve profitability, if ever, will depend on the successful development and eventual commercialization of one or more of our product candidates which we expect, if it ever occurs, will take a number of years.
 We also do not own or operate, and currently have no plans to establish, any manufacturing facilities.
-We rely, and expect to continue to rely, on third parties for the manufacture of our product candidates for preclinical and clinical testing, as well as for commercial manufacturing if any of our product candidates obtain marketing approval.
-We believe that this strategy allows us to maintain a more efficient infrastructure by eliminating the need for us to invest in our own manufacturing facilities, equipment and personnel while also enabling us to focus our expertise and resources on the development of our product candidates.
+We rely, and expect to continue to rely, on third parties for the manufacture of our product candidates for preclinical and clinical testing, as well as for commercial manufacturing facilities, equipment and personnel while also enabling us to focus our expertise and resources on the development of our product candidates.

-To date, we have financed our operations primarily through proceeds from the issuance of common stock and private placements of our convertible preferred stock.
-As of December 31, 2020, we had cash and cash equivalents and short-term investments of \$396.9 million.
-Based on our current operating plan, we believe that our current cash and cash equivalents will be sufficient to fund our planned operating expenses and capital expenditure requirements for at least the next 12 months.
+To date, we have financed our operations primarily through proceeds from the issuance of common stock (including our IPO) and private placements of our convertible preferred stock.
+As of December 31, 2021, we had cash and cash equivalents and short-term and long-term investments of \$324.9 million, exclusive of \$33.6 million at Kinnjiu.
+Based on our current operating plan, we believe that our current cash and cash equivalents and short-term and long-term investments of \$1, 2021, we had cash equivalents will be sufficient to fund our planned operating expenses and capital expenditure requirements into the second half of 2023.

 We have incurred significant losses since the commencement of our operations.
-Our net losses for the years ended December 31, 2020 and 2019 were \$35.8 million and \$12.0 million, respectively, and we expect to continue to incur significant and increasing losses for the foreseeable future as we continue to advance our product candidates and any future product candidates from discovery through preclinical development and into clinical trials as we seek regulatory approval for these product candidates.
+Our consolidated net losses for the years ended December 31, 2021 and 2020 were \$89.8 million and \$35.8 million, respectively, and we expect to continue to incur significant and increasing losses for the foreseeable future as we continue to advance our product candidates and any future product candidates from discovery through preclinical development and into clinical trials as we seek regulatory approval for these product candidates.
 Our net losses may fluctuate significantly from period to period, depending on the timing of expenditures on our research and development activities.
-As of December 31, 2020, we had an accumulated deficit of \$53.3 million.
+As of December 31, 2021, we had an accumulated deficit of \$143.1 million.